 Malaria is a life-threatening disease that affects millions of people.
-In 2016, the World Health Organization (WHO) reported that there were 216 million cases of reported malaria worldwide and almost a half a million people died.
+The World Health Organization (WHO) reported that there were 229 million cases of reported malaria worldwide in 2019, and over 400,000 people died.
 Those who died of malaria were mostly children in Africa.

 People who contract malaria are at risk of developing sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
-Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 What is malaria?

-Malaria is a parasitic disease, one that is spread by the bites of infected mosquitoes.
+Malaria is a parasitic disease, spread by infected mosquitoes.
 There are four types of malaria, but Plasmodium falciparum(P.falciparum) is the most deadly.
 The other types are P. vivax, P. malariae, and P. ovale.

-Malaria is a disease most frequently found in 108 countries and territories in sub-Saharan Africa, Asia, Latin America, and the Middle East.
-It has also affected people in Europe.
+Malaria is most frequently found in 108 countries and territories in sub-Saharan Africa, Asia, Latin America, and the Middle East.
+It also affects people in Europe.

 How do you get malaria?

-You can only get malaria by being bitten by an infected mosquito, specifically the Anopheles mosquito.
+You can only get malaria through an infected mosquito bite, specifically the Anopheles mosquito.

-Symptoms of malaria develop between 5 to 10 days after the infected bite.
-The first few signs may not be noticed right away as malaria and may be chalked up to just not feeling well or a mild virus.
-They include :
+Malaria symptoms develop between 5 to 10 days after the bite.
+People infected with malaria may not notice the first few signs right away.
+They may chalk them up to just not feeling well or a mild virus.
+Symptoms include :

 - Poor appetite